220118-Pega/Nick-Alden-P0/README.md

 About Me

-Former teacher, coach and athletic director at a college preparatory school.
+Former teacher, coach and athletic director in Houston, TX and currently located in San Antonio, TX.
 Brand new to the tech world and extremely excited to learn!